Initiatives and impact

-- Promoting the role of cross-college mentoring and the uptake of leadership programmes, like the Aurora leadership development initiative for women.
+- Promoting the role of cross-faculty mentoring and the uptake of leadership programmes, like the Aurora leadership development initiative for women.

-- Organising promotions workshops to demystify the promotions process and provide an opportunity for staff to get advice from those that have undergone recent promotion and senior members of the Department and College.
+- Organising promotions workshops to demystify the promotions process and provide an opportunity for staff to get advice from those that have undergone recent promotion and senior members of the Department and Faculty.

 We aim to consolidate a positive working culture of support for our entire Departmental family, including our academics, professional and technical services staff, and postgraduate and undergraduate students.

 - Our family-friendly policies include a core hours rule for Departmental meetings, and increased support for staff and their colleagues during and following periods of maternity and paternity leave.

 - Our monthly Departmental newsletter celebrates the achievements of all members of our community.
 It includes an EDI section celebrating inclusion events, signposting support and highlighting the work of the committee, including the principles of Athena SWAN.

 - We have helped develop a local, departmental induction process in order to welcome all staff and make sure they are aware of support at an important an often uncertain time in starting a new job.

 The Biosciences department at Streatham Campus is a proud holder of an Athena SWAN Bronze Award.